jorgebucaran/fisher/README.md

 > ✋ Psst!
 Migrating from V2 to V3?
 See our [**migration guide**](https://github.com/jorgebucaran/fisher/issues/450) & happy upgrading!

 Fisher is a package manager for the [fish shell](https://fishshell.com).
 It defines a common interface for package authors to build and distribute their shell scripts in a portable way.
 You can use it to extend your shell capabilities, change the look of your prompt and create repeatable configurations across different systems effortlessly.
+You can find some featured packages in the [awesome-fish-shell list](https://github.com/jorgebucaran/awesome-fish-shell).

 ## Features